 The CBC in a vomiting pet might show:

-- Anemia (decreases in the number of red blood cells, pack cell volume, and hemoglobin) could be a sign of bleeding in the stomach or bowel or could indicate a longstanding disease such as Addison's disease, liver disease, kidney failure, or cancer.
+- Anemia (a decrease in the number of red blood cells, packed cell volume, and hemoglobin) could be a sign of bleeding in the stomach or bowel or could indicate a longstanding disease such as Addison's disease, liver disease, kidney failure, or cancer.

-- Hemoconcentration (increases in the number of red blood cells, the pack cell volume, and hemoglobin) indicates dehydration.
+- Hemoconcentration (an increase in the number of red blood cells, packed cell volume, and hemoglobin) indicates dehydration.

 - High numbers of white blood cells indicates underlying infection or inflammation such as pancreatitis, liver disease, or kidney infection.
 Some types of cancer can also produce high white cell counts.

 - Low numbers of white blood cells could indicate a viral infection such as distemper or parvovirus in dogs and panleukopenia in cats.